DualBrain/qbasic.github.io/documentation/INPUT.md

 # INPUT

-To prepare the program for input from the terminal during program execution.
+Gets keyboard input.

 ## Syntax

-`INPUT[;][prompt string;] list of variables`

-`INPUT[;][prompt string,] list of variables`
+`INPUT`[;] [*prompt* {;|,}] *variables*

 ## Comments

-*prompt* string is a request for data to be supplied during program execution.

-*list of variables* contains the variable(s) that stores the data in the prompt string.

-Each data item in the prompt string must be surrounded by double quotation marks, followed by a semicolon or comma and the name of the variable to which it will be assigned.
-If more than one *variable* is given, data items must be separated by commas.

-The data entered is assigned to the variable list.
-The number of data items supplied must be the same as the number of variables in the list.
+A semicolon immediately after `INPUT` directs QBasic to leave the cursor on the same line after the user presses Enter.

+*prompt* is the optional prompt `INPUT` displays on the screen.

+A semicolon after the prompt directs `INPUT` to display a question mark after the prompt.

+A comma after the prompt directs `INPUT` to suppress the question mark.

+*variables* is the list of variables to input.
+Separate multiple variables with commas.

+If you enter a type other than the expected variable type or enter too many or too few values, `INPUT` displays the message *Redo from start*, and you must reenter the data.

+The user must separate multiple entries with commas.

 The variable names in the list may be numeric or string variable names (including subscripted variables).
-The type of each data item input must agree with the type specified by the variable name.

-Too many or too few data items, or the wrong type of values (for example, numeric instead of string), causes the message "?Redo from start" to be printed.
 No assignment of input values is made until an acceptable response is given.

-A comma may be used instead of a semicolon after prompt string to suppress the question mark.
-For example, the following line prints the prompt with no question mark:

-`INPUT "ENTER BIRTHDATE",B$`

-If the prompt string is preceded by a semicolon, the RETURN key pressed by the operator is suppressed.
-During program execution, data on that line is displayed, and data from the next [PRINT](PRINT) statement is added to the line.

 When an `INPUT` statement is encountered during program execution, the program halts, the prompt string is displayed, and the operator types in the requested data.
 Strings that input to an `INPUT` statement need not be surrounded by quotation marks unless they contain commas or leading or trailing blanks.